fluorumlabs/async-manager/README.md

 AsyncManager.setExceptionHandler(exception -> ...);
 ```

-By default all worker threads are started by `ThreadPoolExecutor` which defaults
+Note: By default all worker threads are started by `ThreadPoolExecutor` which defaults
 to pool size of 25 threads.
-You can access instance of executor with
+If you want to increase it or change other settings, you can access instance of executor with
 `AsyncManager.getExecutor()`.

 ## Development instructions